deistermatheus/mongo-replicaset-deployment/README.md

 ### How do I run it?

+Note: These instructions assume a working installation of [Docker Compose](https://docs.docker.com/compose/install/) and an available bash interpreter.

 This is a standard 3-node replicaset deployed locally by a docker-compose file.
-To begin using this:

 Clone this repository:
 ```bash